alexhu98/Portfolio/docs/Posts/20200612-graphql-with-typeorm-and-typegraphql.md

 * Easy to learn query language
 * JSON result that match up with the query
 * Strong data type and schema
-* Graph*i*QL
+* GraphiQL query browser

-What sold me was actually [Graph*i*QL](https://github.com/graphql/graphiql).
-There is nothing like a good interactive query browser as you can build and test the server side changes without touching a line of the client app.
+What sold me was actually [GraphiQL](https://github.com/graphql/graphiql) query browser.
+There is nothing like a good interactive query browser as you can build and test the server side changes without touching a line of client code.

-On the other hand, I am not too crazy about having to define the data types 3 times:
+On the other hand, I am not too crazy about having to define the data types 3 times, namely

 1. GraphQL schema
 2. Database models
 3. TypeScript data types

 Wouldn't it be good to define the model only once?
 Well, the community already build this beast using [TypeORM](https://github.com/typeorm/typeorm) and [TypeGraphQL](https://typegraphql.com/) and YouTube